eriktaylor/ai-agent-moat/README.md

 ## Business Objective

 Strategic analysis of a company's competitive advantages, or 'moat,' is a cornerstone of investment research.
 This process is traditionally manual and time-consuming, requiring analysts to sift through disparate sources like financial reports, news articles, and press releases.
-This project automates the intelligence-gathering and synthesis phase of this critical task, delivering a comprehensive analysis in minutes.
+This project automates the intelligence-gathering and synthesis phase of this critical task, delivering a comprehensive analysis ~1 minute.

 ---